simonangel-fong/Note_Humber/2nd/Database_Pgm_Using_Java/GUI/component/jcheckbox.md

 - The `JCheckBox` class is used to create a checkbox.
 It is used to turn an option on (true) or off (false).
 Clicking on a CheckBox changes its state from "on" to "off" or from "off" to "on ".It inherits JToggleButton class.

+- Because check box settings do not exclude each other, you do  not need to place a set of check boxes inside a button group. 无需使用`ButtonGroup`.

 - API: https://docs.oracle.com/javase/8/docs/api/javax/swing/JCheckBox.html

 ---